loveencounterflow/how-to/README.md

 PYTHONPATH=./vendor python3.9 -m datasette install datasette-scraper
 ```

-Trying to run it cause some errors because of missing packages; this can easily be solved by more
+Trying to run it causes some errors because of missing packages; this can easily be solved by more
 invocations of `python3.9 -m pip install --target vendor ...`.
 But, unfortunately, then the scraper plugin
 *still* fails: